Ishmael: Descendants

 After roaming the wilderness for some time, Ishmael and his mother settled in the Desert of Paran, where he became an expert in archery.
 Eventually, his mother found him a wife from the land of Egypt.
-They had twelve sons each of whom became a tribal chief in one of the regions from Havilah to Shur (from Assyria to the border of Egypt).
-His sons:
+They had twelve sons, each of whom became a tribal chief in one of the regions from Havilah to Shur (from Assyria to the border of Egypt).
+His sons were: